trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

   {{ post.content }}
   {% capture prev_month %}{{ post.date | date: '%B' }}{% endcapture %}
 {% endfor %}
+{% endraw %}
-{% endraw %}{% endhighlight %}
+{% endhighlight %}

-The list of incidents on the main page is slightly more complicated:
+Recent incidents on the main page are slightly more complicated:

-- We want to output every day in the last 10 days
+* We need to output every day in the last ten days
-- If a day has no incidents we want to show that as it is quite positive
+* If a day has no incidents we want to show that as it is quite positive
-- We don't want to recompile the site everyday to get the latest day showing 'no incidents'.
+* To simplify things we don't want to recompile the site everyday to get the latest day showing 'no incidents'

 The best choice for this was clearly JavaScript.
 Using liquid we can inject JavaScript into the page to define our incidents:

-{% highlight html %}{% raw %}
+{% highlight html %}
+{% raw %}
 <div class="incidents"></div>
 <script type="text/javascript" src="//ajax.googleapis.com/ajax/libs/jquery/1.12.0/jquery.min.js"></script>
 <script type="text/javascript" src="//cdnjs.cloudflare.com/ajax/libs/moment.js/2.11.1/moment.min.js"></script>